Prompting PaLM for Translation: Assessing Strategies and Performance: Introduction

 Although \citet{chowdhery2022palm} report interesting results on low-resource and non-English language pairs, their most striking findings concern high-resource pairs.
 Accordingly, we limit our investigation to French, German, and Chinese translation to and from English.
 We evaluate sentence-level translation quality using recommended practices for high-quality MT, specifically: \begin{enumerate*}[(i)] \item we use recent WMT test sets to guard against train/test data leakage, and to facilitate comparison with state-of-the-art~(SOTA) MT systems; \item we use a SOTA automatic metric (\bleurt) instead of \bleu which has been demonstrated to be suboptimal for high-quality translations ~\cite{kocmi-etal-2021-ship, freitag-etal-2021-results}; and \item we conduct an expert-based human evaluation with detailed categories to characterize the error patterns of the automatically generated translations. \end{enumerate*}

 Our contributions are as follows: \begin{itemize} \item We carry out the first systematic study of LLM prompting for MT, exploring both the example candidate pool and the selection strategy.
 We find that the \emph{quality} of examples matters more than the domain from which they are drawn or their lexico-semantic proximity to the current input. \item We evaluate the translation capability of LLMs with the procedure currently recommended by the MT community.
-This involves using the latest test sets, and measuring performance with SOTA MT metrics and an additional expert-based human evaluation.
 We find that, although impressive, the sentence-level translation capacity of LLMs still lags behind SOTA MT. \end{itemize}